freeconf/yang/README.md

 ## Getting started
 Full source for this example is [here](https://github.com/c2stack/examples/tree/master/intro).

 ### Step 1.
-Write your application as you normal would
+Write your application as you normally would
 Here we are implementing a car application.

 ```go